In simple terms, a sentence is a set of words which contains:

 Note also that a sentence begins with a capital letter and ends with a period or a question mark or an exclamation point.
 Look at these examples:

 For the purposes of introduction, this page describes rather simple sentences.
-Of course, sentences can be much longer and more complex, and these will be covered later in the course.
+Of course, sentences can be much longer and more complex, and these will be covered later.

 This page was adapted from: